tymaestro/Battleships-Game/README.md

 This is a welcoming opening for players of Battleships.
 It personalises the welcome message depending on the name input provided.
 There is also error handling in case this field is left blank.

+The live link can be found here: [Battleships](https://battleships-game22.herokuapp.com/)

 ## How to play
 <br>
 This version of Battleships will be played on two 6x6 grids.
 One for the player and one for the computer